-- a) Store containers in well ventilated areas. - b) For outdoor storage, forced ventilation is generally not required. - c) Gas densities must be considered in the design of ventilation requirements. - d) For indoor storage, forced ventilation is required and should follow national regulations.
+- a) Store containers in well ventilated areas. - b) For outdoor storage, forced ventilation is generally not required. - c) Gas densities shall be considered in the design of ventilation requirements. - For gases that are heavier than air, exhaust should be taken near the floor. - For the gases that are lighter than air, exhaust should be taken near the ceiling. - d) For indoor storage, natural or forced ventilation is required and shall follow national regulations.